 You might be wondering if contact centers are just call centers that have more channels.
 In the past, inbound call centers were designed to help serve a large volume of customers as quickly as possible through voice calls.
 On the other hand, contact centers are designed to understand what customers want quickly, giving them a timely response from the channel of their choosing.
 Despite the additional channels, there are more differences between the two.
 Contact centers act as the central point for customer contact management, and this requires coordinating and the integration of people, technology, and processes across the business.

 Companies, regardless of the industry, are constantly seeking solutions that will improve the efficiency of their operations which often means making sure customers are taken care of.
 With only so much time and resources available, many business owners are expanding outside of their in-house teams and instead investing in diverse employment opportunities for part-time employees.

 Here are only some of the services that companies are outsourcing:

 - Marketing efforts

 - Bookkeeping and accounting

 If you're looking into finding your first call center for outsourcing purposes, there are many benefits that you can expect.
 We've outlined only a few of them below.

 Hit KPIs and Improve Operational Efficiency

 Filipino call centers can help you hit your predetermined KPIs.
 For example, the right team can minimize hold times for your customers and help them have a more positive experience with your company.
 The lower the hold time, the more likely your customers will be satisfied.
-Outsourcing companies can also help improve first call resolution, meaning we can help to resolve the inquiry or problem of your customer during the first time that they call instead of having them call back in the future.
+Outsourcing companies can also help improve first-call resolution, meaning we can help resolve the inquiry or problem of your customer during the first time that they call instead of having them call back in the future.
 The more effectively you can get through your call volume, the better your customer experience and the easier you can hit your KPIs.

 Increase Productivity & Reduce Costs